nbanks062523/BootcampCodeReview7/README.md

 8. Create a storage bucket for storage of files as needed

 # Visuals for this Project
-# The following visuals were created using a public dataset of Google Political ads that were created using Google analytics.
-# The Creative_Stats table was used to create the charts below
+The following visuals were created using a public dataset of Google Political ads that were created using Google analytics and the Creative_Stats table was used to create the charts below

 ## Known Bugs
 No known bugs